City castle in Ljubljana

 - By tourist train: Always starting its way every full hour from the Stritar street, and leaving the castle every 20 minutes past full hour.
-In the peak season it runs from early morning till 9 p.m.
-Off the season it depends on the weather and occurrence of tourists.
+In the peak season it runs from 9 am till 6 p.m.
+Off the season only on Saturdays, Sundays and holidays.

 - By funicular: The funicular, running since Dec 2006, has the starting point on Krekov trg by the Ljubljana Puppet Theatre.
 Running every 10 min or constantly if crowded, every day in compliance with the opening hours of the castle.